-Prior to the completion of 30 credit hours, ABSN students whose cumulative GPA falls below 2.0 will be placed on academic probation and notified in writing, and must meet with their faculty advisor to develop a personal plan for improvement, otherwise known as a Learning Improvement Plan.
-A student whose cumulative GPA falls below 2.5 at any time will receive a letter of academic warning and will be required to meet with his or her faculty advisor.
+Prior to the completion of 30 credit hours, an ABSN student whose cumulative GPA falls below 2.0 will be placed on academic probation, will be notified in writing of the academic probation, and must meet with his/her faculty advisor to develop a personal plan for improvement, known as a Learning Improvement Plan.
+A student whose cumulative GPA falls below 2.5 at any time will receive a letter of academic warning and will be required to meet with his/her faculty advisor.
 These measures are designed to encourage students to reflect critically on their academic performance from semester to semester and continue to improve and excel.